 The Young Child Tax Credit is a benefit available exclusively to California families with young children.
-Eligible households may receive up to \$1,083.
+For tax year 2023, eligible households may receive up to \$1,117.

 - File a California state return

-- Have taxable income between \$0 \$32,490
+- Qualifies for CalEITC (income requirement is an exception)

+- No more than \$30,931 in earned income

+- For tax year 2022 forward, no earned income is required, and you may have a net loss of as much as \$33,497 if you otherwise meet the CalEITC requirements

 - Have at least one child under the age of 6

-- For tax year 2022 and forward, no earned income is required, and you may even have a net loss of as much as \$32,490, to receive the YCTC.